1934-1940 New Zealand One Pound Note, Lefeaux

 - Tracked & Insured Shipping

-These early notes were distinct, featuring a portrait of King Tāwhiao, the second Māori King, alongside a kiwi and the New Zealand Coat of Arms on the obverse, with a vignette of Mitre Peak in Milford Sound on the reverse.
+Obverse: Features a portrait of King Tāwhiao, the second Māori King, flanked by a kiwi and the New Zealand Coat of Arms.
+Reverse: Shows a detailed vignette of Mitre Peak in Milford Sound, a classic and well‑recognised New Zealand scene.